-About The Second Chance Ranch: The ARL takes in many rescue cases without having knowledge of the animal's background, health issues, behavioral problems or temperament.
-We try to provide as much information as possible to the Foster Provider.
+The ARL takes in many rescue cases without having knowledge of the animal's background, health issues, behavioral problems or temperament.
+We try to provide as much information as possible to the foster provider.
 In situations of court cases, we may not be legally allowed to share privileged information concerning the animal(s).

 When we have a barn animal that is a good fit for your situation, we will contact you right away to be sure you are prepared to care for the animal, and request your agreement to foster him or her.